The Massacre: Background

-The album was re-released on September 6, 2005 as the Special edition.
+The album was re-released on September 6, 2005, as the Special edition.
 It included a remix of "Outta Control" featuring Mobb Deep, which replaces the original version of the song as track eight.
 This edition included a bonus DVD with music videos for a majority of the album's tracks (with the exclusion of "Disco Inferno", "Gunz Come Out" and the intro), and the trailer for the film Get Rich or Die Tryin', which released two months later.
-Due to the ongoing feud between 50 Cent and The Game, this version omits the G-Unit remix to "Hate It or Love It" as the twenty-second track.
+Likely due to the then-ongoing feud between 50 Cent and The Game, this version omits the G-Unit remix to "Hate It or Love It" as the twenty-second track.
 Once the special edition was released, The Massacre re-entered the top three of the Billboard 200 at number two, being blocked from number one by Kanye West's Late Registration.
 The original version was also re-issued using the special edition track listing leaving out the parts for the DVD.